How Long do Black Beans Last in the Refrigerator?

 What happens if you eat spoiled black beans?

-In the event that not cooked as expected or eaten ruined, beans can cause such side effects as sickness, retching, looseness of the bowels, stomach cramps, gentle fever, shortcomings and different side effects related with food contamination.
+In the event that not cooked as expected or eaten ruined, beans can cause such side effects as sickness, retching, looseness of the bowels, stomach cramps, gentle fever, shortcomings and different side effects related to food contamination.
 Eating ruined beans can likewise cause more serious medical problems that require hospitalization.

 Why do you have to rinse canned black beans?